DavidAppleyard.com

 (6) The jury announced a guilty verdict and the judge passed sentence.

-(7) The thief had donned a white overall and passed for a doctor.
+(7) The hospital thief had donned a white overall and passed for a doctor.

 (1) It's pointless looking back on the past or worrying over past mistakes.